Sacramento Kindness Campaign

 $10,000 Goal

-Our goal at Sacramento Kindness Campaign is to join with our community partners in contributing to a safety-net that does not allow for any need to slip through the cracks, no matter how great or small.
-In our experience, it's often a small, insignificant-seeming barrier that is the one thing standing between a family and the pathway to sustainability: a $35 application fee to get the ID required to file taxes and get a stimulus check, which can be used for a deposit; a $55 apartment application fee; $200 to fill a shortfall in a housing deposit; a variety of small DMV fees and fines to get/keep the family car legal for employment purposes.
-This is where SKC can help.
+We succeed by partnering with other community organizations with shared values and goals to create a safety-net that does not allow any need to slip through, no matter how great or small.
+We often find it’s an insignificant-seeming barrier that stands between a family and sustainability; things like a $35 application fee to get the ID required to file taxes and get a stimulus check, which can then be used for a deposit, or a $55 apartment application fee, $200 to fill a shortfall in a housing deposit, small DMV fees and fines to get or keep the family car safe, legal, and ready to commute to work.
+This is where the Sacramento Kindness Campaign can help.

 We can provide up to six nights of safe shelter in a hotel.
-Without the pressing stress, anxiety, and fear of having to figure out where they will sleep, and what they will eat for the next week, they are ready and able to think about next steps.
-One of SKC's compassionate case-workers meets with the family to assess what other needs may exist, identify the family's unique Individualized Road Map to sustainability, and works to connect them to the appropriate county agencies and community organizations, scaffolding them in layers of support as they seek to become self-sufficient and sustainable.
-SKC can then work to fill in any remaining gaps.
-We have been incredibly successful with this model, using our compassionate listening protocol to both identify the pathways (in every case so far), and help the family into permanent housing (in 96% of cases).
+Removing the stress, anxiety, and fear of figuring out where to sleep, and what to eat for the next week gives our clients the ability to catch their breath, and form a plan beyond their immediate pressing needs.
+One of our compassionate case-workers meets with the family to assess their needs and to help them create their unique, individualized Road Map to sustainability.
+We then work to connect them to the appropriate county agencies and community organizations, scaffolding them in layers of support as they move toward becoming self-sufficient and sustainable.
+We stay with them as they navigate this road map, working to fill in any remaining gaps.
+We have been incredibly successful with this model, using our compassionate listening protocol to both identify the pathways (in every case so far), and help the family into permanent housing (in most cases).

-Beginning in 2016, through a network of wonderful volunteers and in partnership with a wide range of connections we have built over the years, we have provided transportation, interpretation, clothing, job opportunities, literacy training, job seeking, skill-building, furniture, meals, friendship, safety from harm, guidance, life skills training, mentoring, maternity care, child care, family connections and community.
-It has truly been our privilege to serve this community.
+Beginning in 2016, through a network of wonderful volunteers, and a wide range of partnerships, we have provided transportation, translation services, clothing, job opportunities, literacy training, job seeking, skill-building, furniture, meals, friendship, safety from harm, guidance, life skills training, mentoring, maternity care, child care, family connections and community.
+It is truly our privilege to serve this community.

 Giving Activity